ClementChambard/TouhouInterpreter/README.md

 *I need to learn more about cmake and find a way to remove these parts*

+* The 'hardcoded.json' file should be in the execution path `cp ../hardcoded.json .`

 * Run the executable
  `./ecl <name of ecl file> [name of entry point]`

 ## Contact